streptomyces/advancedR/README.md

 + These tasks will be described in plain english.
-+ You will have to think how to achieve them in R using as many steps and variables as you need.
++ You will have to think how to achieve them in R using as many steps as you need.
 + Finally, I will show you how I would have done the tasks but keep in mind that, if you got the right results, your way of doing them may also be correct.